KDE/documentation-develop-kde-org/content/docs/administration/_index.md

 ---
 title: "Administration with KDE Technologies"
-linkTitle: "Administration"
+linkTitle: "Deploy KDE Tech"
-menu:
-  main:
-    weight: 10
+weight: 4
 description: >
-    Use KDE technologies for your system administration tasks.
+    Learn how to manage your systems with KDE technologies.
 ---